Once Upon A Time... In Hollywood | 2019

 Quite a challenge not to give too much away, but here goes…

-With period dressing where necessary and a minimum of CGI, Los Angeles itself provides plenty of authentic locations – so, lots to see.
+So, lots to see.
 Rent yourself a ’66 Cadillac Coupe de Ville and buckle up.

 TV Western star Rick Dalton (Leonardo DiCaprio) with his longtime pal and stunt double Cliff Booth (Brad Pitt) are neatly introduced in a b&w faux documentary interview on the set of Rick’s TV show Bounty Law.

-Opened by Monogram Pictures in 1915, the ranch was the setting for countless Westerns, including most of John Wayne’s Lone Star Monogram titles, as well as early Republic Pictures, such as Tumbling Tumbleweeds with Singing Cowboy Gene Autry, a big star who, in 1952, bought the studio – hence its name.
+Opened by Monogram Pictures in 1915, the ranch was the setting for countless Westerns, including most of John Wayne’s Lone Star Monogram titles, as well as early Republic Pictures, such as Tumbling Tumbleweeds with Singing Cowboy Gene Autry, a big star who, in 1952, bought the studio – hence its current musical name.